 What can we offer?

-Through Skillsmatch, the council’s pioneering employment and skills centre, we can offer a full apprenticeship recruitment service.
+Through WorkPath, the council’s pioneering employment and skills centre, we can offer a full apprenticeship recruitment service.

-For further information and a service overview, visit the Employment service webpage website or call 020 7364 3737.
+For further information and a service overview, visit the employment and skills service web pages or call 020 7364 3737.

 The National Apprenticeship Service (NAS) focuses on increasing the number of apprentices in England.
 They work with employers to help them introduce apprentices into their businesses.
 Assisting those looking to start their careers finding an apprenticeship opportunity and contributing towards the costs of training and qualifications.